 Schools: Reopened in mid-May.

-Containment measures: Most restrictions are now lifted, with specific guidances to prevent transmissions.
+Containment measures: Most restrictions are now lifted, with specific guidance to prevent transmissions.

-After several weeks of not having registered any new COVID-19 infections, at least 66 seafarers have tested positive for COVID-19 upon arrival in Seychelles on 23 June.
+After several weeks of not having registered any new COVID-19 infections, at least 66 seafarers tested positive for COVID-19 upon arrival in Seychelles on 23 June.
 The seafarers were part of the new crew members assigned to rotate with staff aboard Spanish fishing vessels who had been more than six months in the Seychelles.
 The new crew had reportedly tested negative for the virus during an exit screening conducted three days prior to their departure from Senegal and Ivory Coast.
-The seafarers who have tested positive have been isolated on a dedicated ship of the fishing fleet for monitoring by the onboard doctor.
-Those in need of treatment will be transferred to Mahe, Seychelles’ main island, for treatment.
-According to the Government, the situation is under control and no plans have been made to postpone the reopening of the country’s international airport to commercial flights scheduled for 1 August.
+The seafarers who tested positive were isolated on a dedicated ship of the fishing fleet for monitoring by the onboard doctor.

-As announced by President Danny Faure, all restrictions on the movement of people were removed from 4 May, while most services and businesses are now allowed to operate, with specific guidance to be followed by some sectors.
+As announced by President Danny Faure, all restrictions on the movement of people were removed from 4 May, while most services and businesses are allowed to operate, with specific guidance to be followed by some sectors.
 Religious services are also allowed, following guidance from the Department of Health.
 Day-care services resumed on 11 May, while all primary and secondary schools reopened on 18 May.
-Although the National Assembly approved a non-binding motion calling on the Government to keep the borders closed to visitors until the COVID-19 pandemic is controlled worldwide, the airport resumed activities on 1 June.
-Tourism businesses in Seychelles will reportedly be required to acquire a safe tourism certificate as the country plans to reactivate the sector and attract visitors, according to media reports.
-The country expects to receive tourists in chartered flights.
-These visitors will be expected to test for COVID-19 and will not be allowed to leave their resorts.